 3) A colour image of the work.
 Images should be submitted electronically, preferably in JPEG format (800 x 600 pixels or 11 x 8 inches, 72 dpi).

 5) The statement of Outstanding Significance and National Importance (OS/NI).
 This will assist appraisers greatly in contextualizing the work and appraising its fair market value.
 CCPERB's OS/NI Justification guidelines can be found here.

 6) Any additional information that would assist in the determination of current fair market value, such as bibliographic references, biography or Curriculum Vitae of the artist.

-Download PDF versions of the ADAC Request forms:
+Download PDF version of the ADAC Appraisal Documentation Form:

 Please note that ADAC encourages institutions to submit an application via email whenever possible; by doing so you will expedite the processing of your application.

 For further information please contact firstname.lastname@example.org or by calling (416) 934-1583.

 ADAC accepts appraisal submissions from institutions at any time of the year.
 We ask that institutions submit appraisal applications with all required material to the ADAC at least 6 weeks ahead of the CCPERB deadline they would like to meet (see dates below).
 If you would like to submit an application after an ADAC deadline, please contact the office to discuss scheduling.